-The Rathcroghan experience comprises of a visit to our award-winning interpretive rooms, where visitors explore the rich archaeological and historical past of Connacht’s prehistoric royal capital, Cruachan Aí.
+The Rathcroghan experience comprises of a visit to our award-winning interpretive rooms, where visitors can explore the rich archaeological and historical past of Connacht’s ancient capital, Cruachan Aí.
 Explore how our Iron Age and Medieval ancestors dressed, what they ate, where and how they lived and what they believed in.
-Relive the tales and folklore of the Warrior Queen Medb and Ireland’s national epic the Táin Bó Cuailnge .
+Relive the tales of the Warrior Queen Medb and Ireland’s national epic, the Táin Bó Cuailnge.

-Our interpretative rooms are home to the Óenach Cruachain exhibition, a collection of thirty-five artefacts discovered within the mid-Roscommon landscape, previously residing in the National Museum of Ireland, Kildare St. Dublin and unavailable to public viewing.
+Our interpretative rooms are home to the Óenach Cruachain exhibition, a collection of thirty-five artefacts discovered within the mid-Roscommon landscape, which had previously resided in the National Museum of Ireland, Kildare St. Dublin and which were unavailable to public viewing.

 You will climb to the top of the majestic Rathcroghan Mound and survey your kingdom of Machaire Connacht.
-Then test yourself with a journey down through the ‘gates of hell’ and into the bowels of the earth at Oweynagat, (for those who dare!).
+Those who dare can test themselves with a journey down through the ‘Gates of Hell’ and into the bowels of the earth at Oweynagat.